SanbyB/LD51/site/public/doc/about.md

 Da Bomb - Who knows how he got into this mess but he finds himself with a bomb strapped to his chest, as a result he runs around like a headless chicken and has no focus when attempting to complete tasks.
-One thing for sure, don't let him die as the explosion will kill you all.
+One thing for sure, don't let him die as the explosion may kill you all.

 ### The Tasks
 Panel Passcode - Memorise then reinsert the pattern that appears on the screen to solve this task